SergeySatskiy/codimension/README.md

  * traditional text-based code editing, and
  * diagram-based code analysis.

 At the moment a few graphics oriented features are implemented.
-One of the major (and the most visible) is a generation of a control flow while the code is typed.
+One of the major (and the most visible) is a generation of a control flow diagram while the code is typed.
 The screenshot below shows the main area divided into two parts.
 The left one is a traditional text editor while the right one is a generated diagram.
 The diagram is updated when the IDE detects a pause in typing the code.

 ![Screenshot](http://satsky.spb.ru/codimension/screenshots/00-upcomingCommonView.png "Screenshot")